- Feathered Quill Gold Award winner in the Debut Author and Spirituality categories

 - Feathered Quill Silver Award winner in the Memoir category

-- Reader Views Awards second place winner in the Spirituality category
+- Reader Views Awards second place winner in the Spirituality/Inspiration category

 “A love letter and testament to an extraordinary mother, a shared journey through the garden of loss, and the metamorphosis that blossoms through courage and big, open-hearted love as grief subsides into wisdom and grace.
 Munn has penned an intimate gem of a book that shows how a willing sharing of a darkening path eventually leads to light.
 Beautiful!”

 — Irene Allison, co-author, Stay, Breathe with Me: The Gift of Compassionate Medicine

 “Coping with grief is something we all struggle with, and the reader will surely see something of themselves in her writing…This is her story of finding herself and sharing her most intimate conversations as she and her mother help each other learn how to say good bye.
 Readers will certainly be moved by her story and will take away ideas about how to cope with their own grief.”